Green Lantern: Earth One: Volume Two

 Muturi manages to contact the Llarans and get their help, while Stewart uses the yellow ring to look for the Guardian's location in Oa.
 The Yellow Lanterns start attacking heroes and teleport Jordan to a ship.
-There, the Guardian shows Hal an interdimensional rift.
+There, the Guardian shows Jordan an interdimensional rift.
 Krona, a previous Oan, once tried to alter time and the universe itself, but shattered it.
 The Guardian believes that he can recreate that experiment and shape the universe through his expertise and Jordan's moral compass, creating a reality free of war and pain.
 Jordan refuses, believing his plan to be insane.

 The Llaran reinforcements soon arrive with the Bolovax Homeguard, Kilowog, and Arisia.
-Realizing that they were lied by the Guardian, Sinestro and the other former Green Lanterns abandon the Yellow Lanterns.
+Realizing that they had been lied to by the Guardian, Sinestro and the other former Green Lanterns abandon the Yellow Lanterns.
 The Guardian teleports the ship to the Qwardian dimension and escapes.
 Inside the ship, Jordan's ring is fully recharged by the Central Battery in the Qwardian dimension.
 This allows him to destroy the dimensional rift, which implodes with the Guardian stuck inside it.
 The rift then collapses, seemingly killing Jordan.

 With the Guardian dead, the Qwardian Yellow Lanterns break off their attack.
 Being unable to return to their world, they lay claim of Oa as a refuge.
 The rest of the Yellow Lanterns feel complicit in the slaughter that took place and decide to go protect their homes and live a quiet life.
 The Green Lanterns and Jordan's friends return home, while Muturi plans on staying with the Llarans as an ambassador for Earth.
 Meanwhile, the Global Central Command, which turns out to be an ally of the Guardian, loses control of Earth after the Yellow Lanterns disband.
 CENTCOM's leader, General Jask, goes into hiding while different factions take advantage of the chaos.
 John Stewart sets up an appointment with Carol Ferris, offering to continue Ferris Galactic's work as Jordan had asked him to.

-Three years later on the planet Qward, a city is under attack.
+Three years later, on the planet Qward, a city is under attack.
 A Qwardian runs to a building with the Central Battery nearby, crying out for the "Guardian's" help.
-Coming from out of the building in a green streak of light, Hal Jordan, very much alive, flies off to save the day while insisting that people stop calling him "Guardian".
+Coming from out of the building in a green streak of light, Hal Jordan, very much alive, flies off to save the day while insisting that people stop calling him Guardian.